MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-from-ad-rms-to-azure-rms.md

 - **Step 8: Configure IRM integration for Exchange Online**

-    This step completes the AD RMS migration configuration for Exchange Online.
+    This step completes the AD RMS migration for Exchange Online to now use the Azure Rights Management service.

 - **Step 9: Configure IRM integration for Exchange Server and SharePoint Server**

-    This step completes the AD RMS migration configuration for Exchange or SharePoint on-premises, and it requires deploying the Rights Management connector.
+    This step completes the AD RMS migration for Exchange or SharePoint on-premises to now use the Azure Rights Management service, which requires deploying the Rights Management connector.

 [**PHASE 5: POST MIGRATION TASKS**](migrate-from-ad-rms-phase5.md )